How to make Word documents accessible

 - Related resources

-Headings and good heading structure organising text into sections and sub sections.
-They let people scan for and navigate document content faster.
+Headings and good heading structure organise text into sections and subsections.
+They let people scan for and navigate to content they need faster.

 Learn how to write and structure headings in content